-The UP Trango XC2 has not been developed, constructed and/or tested for aerobatics use.
+The UP Trango X-light2 has not been developed, constructed and/or tested for aerobatics use very dangerous.
+Doing aerobatics can induce flying configurations well beyond the tested flight envelope, and can lead to total loss of control.
+Aerobatics can also overload your glider and break it in flight.

-been certified for aerobatics.

-Performing aerobatics with

-the UP Trango XC2 or any

-other paraglider can be very

-dangerous.
-Doing aerobatics

-can induce flying configurations

-well beyond the tested flight envelope,

-and can lead to total loss of control.

-Aerobatics can also overload your

-glider and break it in flight.